StephGit/ng-bookstore/README.md

 ## TODOs

-[X] Search and Display BookInfoObjects - A
+[x] Search and Display BookInfoObjects - A
 [ ] Login and Register - S
 [ ] Book-Detail - S
-[ ] Handle errors from backend - i.e. see notifications on components page
+[ ] Handle errors from backend - i.e. see notifications on components page - A
 [ ] Shopping card and checkout